Erika Ziller, PhD

 Topics: Healthcare access, Healthcare financing, Private health insurance, Public health, Uninsured and underinsured

-• Public Health Insurance Coverage among Rural and Urban Children
+• Public Health Insurance Coverage Among Rural and Urban Children

 Medicaid and the Children's Health Insurance Program (CHIP) are important sources of health insurance coverage for rural children, yet analyses have shown a decline in overall U.S. coverage in recent years.
 This study will use the American Communities Survey to examine rates of Medicaid/CHIP coverage among rural versus urban children and whether these have changed over time.